payini/FFmpegBlazorDemo/README.md

 After selecting two videos, checking the `Download Output File` box, and clicking the `Concatenate Videos` button, you will be able to see the concatenated video on the third video component, as well in the downloads.

 ![Concatenate Videos Demo](images/a6af415a58bb17b999d1642f64c476cc30dbc3eee13693a7e57336111b94d37d.png)

+You can press play on the third video component, or click on the downloaded file by the browser to see the end results.

 ## Summary